swethacse20/ML/README.md

   > generalizing from examples
   > relationship to dynamic programming
 ## Unit: V Analytical Learning
--Analytical Learning-1
+- Analytical Learning-1
   > Introduction
   > learning with perfect domain theories: PROLOG-EBG
   > remarks on explanation-based learning
-  > explanation-based learning of search control knowledge -Analytical Learning-2
+  > explanation-based learning of search control knowledge
+- Analytical Learning-2
   > Using prior knowledge to alter the search objective
   > using prior knowledge to augment search operators
-  > inverted deduction, inverting resolution -Combining Inductive and Analytical Learning
+  > inverted deduction, inverting resolution
+- Combining Inductive and Analytical Learning
   > Motivation, inductive-analytical approaches to learning
   > using prior knowledge to initialize the hypothesis